galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > <question-title></question-title>
 >
 > 1. How many complete and single copy BUSCO genes have been identified in the hap1 assembly?
 What percentage of the total BUSCO gene set is that?
-> 2. How many BUSCOs genes are absent?
+> 2. How many BUSCO genes are absent in the hap1 assembly?
 >
 > > <solution-title></solution-title>
 > >